SurniaUlula/wpsso-inherit-parent-meta/README.md

 <p>WordPress does not offer featured images for taxonomy terms (categories, tags, and custom taxonomies) &mdash; to assign a custom image to a term, select an image in the Document SSO metabox when editing a term.
 The WPSSO IPM add-on will cascade the custom image(s) to the children of that term, along with the children of those children, etc.</p>

 <blockquote>
-The Inherit Parent Meta (aka WPSSO IPM) add-on makes no permanent changes &mdash; simply deactivate the plugin to disable the automatically inherited images. ;-)
+The Inherit Parent Metadata (aka WPSSO IPM) add-on makes no permanent changes &mdash; simply deactivate the plugin to disable the automatically inherited images. ;-)
 </blockquote>

 <p>There is no add-on settings page for this plugin &mdash; simply <em>install</em> and <em>activate</em> the plugin.</p>